Approach to hurdle 1

 Last hurdle to finish line without shortening stride.

 Generic video tools look at "a person moving."
-We built a model specifically around hurdles, the phases, the mechanics, and the coaching language real hurdles coaches use.
+We built a model specifically around hurdles. the phases, the mechanics, and the coaching language real hurdles coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 These are the technique patterns we see over and over again across hurdles athletes.
 Each one has a specific look on video and a specific fix.